godotengine/godot-docs/classes/class_audioeffectphaser.rst

 | *Getter* | get_rate_hz()      |
 +----------+--------------------+

-Adjusts the rate at which the effect sweeps up and down across the frequency range.
+Adjusts the rate in Hz at which the effect sweeps up and down across the frequency range.